Off-Market Deals · Article

 What does "off-market" actually mean?

 An off-market sale is one where the property never goes through a public marketing process.
-There is no listing photo shoot.
-No broker open.
-No competing bid stack.
+There is no listing photo shoot, no broker open, no competing bid stack.
 The seller and buyer talk directly, agree on price and terms, and close.

 That sounds simple.
 It isn't.
 It only works when both sides know what they're doing.